CruGlobal/mpdx-react/README.md

     // calls[0] is the first call, and calls[0][0] is the first argument of the first call expect(mutationSpy.calls[0][0]).toMatchObject({
       operation: {
-        // Matches the name of the query defined in the component's .graphql file
+        // Matches the name of the query operation defined in the component's .graphql file
         operationName: 'ContactDetails',
         variables: {
           accountListId: 'account-list-1',